 How to do it:

-- Using a CLEAN cloth (or if your a real man, your hand) generously apply the paste to your shoe, making sure to rub in a circular motion.
+- Using a CLEAN cloth to generously apply the paste to your shoe, making sure to rub in a circular motion.
 DO NOT forget the seams.

-- After ‘working it in’ for a few minutes, use a cloth to rub off any excess.
+- After ‘working it in’ for a few minutes, use another cloth to rub off any excess.

 - Remove all dirt and mud from your boots using footwear cleaning cream or soap and water.

-if you need to waterproof your boots in a hurry and you cant get a paste or spray, you can try the following quick-fix methods.
-Be warned though, they are only temporary, and you must give your boots a damn good scrub before reapplying with a legitimate cream or spray next time.
+If you need to waterproof your boots in a hurry and you cant get a paste or spray, you can try the following quick-fix methods.
+However, remember that they are only temporary.
+You must give your boots a damn good scrub before reapplying with a legitimate cream or spray next time.

-- Vaseline cream – really only to be used as a last resort, rub it in like you would rub in a waterproofing cream, but don’t expect it to last long.
-Make sure you don’t use your girlfriends Vaseline cream or she will think your up to something creepy.
+- Vaseline cream – really only to be used as a last resort, rub it in as you would rub in a waterproofing cream, but don’t expect it to last long.